Nicholasli1995/VisualizingNDF/README.md

 # VisualizingNDF
-The repository contains pre-trained models and code for visualizing deep neural decisoin forest.
-For now the classification models are released.
-Visualizing for a model trained for facial age estiamtion will be released soon, which achieved state-of-the-art accuracy and comsumes less memory.
+The repository contains pre-trained models and code for visualizing deep neural decisoin forest:
+1. The classification models are released.
+2. A model trained for facial age estiamtion is also released, which achieved state-of-the-art accuracy on CACD dataset and comsumes less memory.
 Finally, this repository is version 1.0 with more comments to write.

 ## Decision making for Image Classification
 <div align="center">